rbrecheisen/MosamaticDesktop2/README.md

 Desktop version of Mosamatic

 ## Building project
-- briefcase new
+- briefcase create (if new packages added to .toml)
-- briefcase create
+- briefcase update
 - briefcase build
-- briefcase run (--test)
+- briefcase run

-## Class design